Last Updated on

 - Arrange the artificial apples and flowers in a pattern you like.
 I played with this section for quite a while until I got something I thought looked right.

 - Use the florist wire to secure the artificial flowers and leaves to the wreath when necessary.

 - Using the hot glue gun or sticky glue, attach the artificial apples to the wreath.

 - Let everything dry completely.

 - Trim off any stems from the flowers on the back end of the wreath.

 There are a lot of other cute things you can do to this apple wreath to customize it.
 You can add a pretty bow.
-You can hot glue gun on things like mini chalk boards or little painted school houses.
-You can make a plaque, paint it and attach it to the front of the wreath.
+You can hot glue gun on things like mini chalkboards or little, painted school houses.
+Then, you can make a plaque, paint it and attach it to the front of the wreath.
 That would be a great place to paint Thank you or Teacher to customize it.
 You could even add their name to the plaque.

 What type of homemade teacher gifts will you be making this year?
 What are your creative end of the year teacher gifts?
 If you’re looking for a Christmas gift, why not try this Christmas survival gift basket.

 Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
 She owns 5 blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.